HongcheolKimmy/RepData_PeerAssessment1/PA1_template.md

 ##  TRUE:288       FALSE:288       FALSE:288
 ##  NA's:0         NA's :0         NA's :0
 ```
 Here I made a summary for one of the zero values to check how many of original values are missing values and how many of them are real zero values.
 According to the result(all 288 values of 'steps' are missing values), we can say that all of step values are missed, which means it doesn't make sense to include them as a zero value.
 Simply because missing value doesn't mean zero value.
-That's why I will drop all aero values here with the following command.
+That's why I will drop all zero values here with the following command.

 ```r